 - Review the assessment practices and procedures against the awarding organisation requirements.

 - Review the quality and consistency of IQA judgments and assessor judgments via sampling.

 - Ensure standardisation activities are taking place within the centre.

 - Ensure IQA practices are planned and recorded.

-- Provide feedback to a centre; identifying areas of good practice, developing action plans and providing advice.
+- Provide feedback to a centre; identify areas of good practice, developing action plans and provide advice.